scikit-learn/enhancement_proposals/slep023/proposal.rst

         def on_fit_task_end(self, context, *, X=None, y=None, metadata=None, fitted_estimator=None): ...
         def teardown(self, context): ...

+The 4 protocol members are referred to as callback hooks in the rest of this SLEP.
 The `setup` and `teardown` hooks are called at the beginning and end of fit and should be used to set up and tear down the callback for the estimator.
 The `on_fit_task_begin` and `on_fit_task_end` hooks are called at the beginning and end of each task performed during fit, including the root task.